Nathan95/Catopedia-React/README.md

 ## Details about this app:

-The likes counter only works the first image on the cata-logue
+The likes counter only works the first image on the cata-logue.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).